Nicholas-Parise/class-scheduling/README.md

 crossoverRate:	double [0, 1.0]
 mutationRate:	double [0, 1.0]
 CrossoverType: 	UNIFORM, TWO_POINT
+Seed:           <0 or VALUE

 Notes:
 mutation Rate should stay lower than 20% or it will probably never converge.
+A Seed of less than zero is a flag to be system current time.